lesleyrs/Client3/README.md

 wordfilter not ported yet, so you will see your own swear words but others don't as it gets filtered by the server still.

 the game uses 3 titles: "RuneScape - the massive online adventure game by Jagex Ltd" (website), "RuneScape Game" (html) and "Jagex" (jar), maybe show the first as it was most commonly seen

-only 1 audio device works on web (either wav or midi) https://github.com/libsdl-org/SDL/issues/5485 the provided fix works but spams errors in console, the same applies to SDL1 on desktop?
-So we'd have to convert the wav spec to midi and mix the buffers manually, SDL3 might simplify this when emscripten supports it

 login screen flames aren't running on their own timer but use the game loop